-- The implementation of a full slate of marketing, communications and public affairs (lobbying) programs. - 2.
+- 1. The implementation of a full slate of marketing, communications and public affairs (lobbying) programs that will include the national awareness campaign. - 2.
 Development of membership, specific programs and ongoing funding. - 3.
 Building membership and future initiatives.

 The time is now.